-GIM6090 - Technical provisions: accounting periods beginning before 1 January 2000: accounting practice
+GIM6090 - Technical provisions: background: accounting practice

 ‘The amount of technical provisions must at all times be sufficient to cover any liabilities arising out of insurance contracts as far as can be reasonably foreseen.’